 What are CSS preprocessors?

-They provided offer other features as well, Many of the features are provided by the incredible preprocessor.
-The only a slight variance in syntax.
-That, you can choose as you wish, and you will be able to achieve the same things.
+They also offer other features; many of them are provided by the incredible preprocessor.
+There is only a slight variance in syntax.
+You can choose as you wish, and you will be able to achieve the same things.

-A CSS Preprocessor is a highly valuable tool for full-stack developers and frontend developers who work on huge projects.
+A CSS Preprocessor is a valuable tool for full-stack and front-end developers working on massive projects.
 It makes code more readable and easy to distribute.

 SASS:

-The SASS full form is Syntactically Awesome Style Sheets, SASS is stylesheet language. when SASS compiled to CSS.
-SASS allows using their variable, nested rules, mixins, functions, etc. these all are fully compatible with CSS syntax.
-SASS makes it easy to share the design of projects and it keeps well-organized large size stylesheets.
+The Sass full form is Syntactically Awesome Style Sheets, and SaaS is stylesheet language.
+Furthermore, the Sass CSS preprocessor allows using their variable, nested rules, mixins, functions, etc. These all are fully compatible with CSS syntax.
+The rise of Sass streamlines development makes it easy to share project design, and keeps well-organized large-size stylesheets.

 LESS:

-The LESS full form is Leaner Style Sheets.LESS is a backward-compatible language extension for CSS.using a javascript tool to convert LESS style to CSS style.
+The LESS complete form is Leaner Style Sheets.LESS is a backward-compatible language extension using a javascript tool to convert LESS style to CSS style.

 CSS Preprocessor in Action: